AUTOSAR Tutorial | Tutorial on AUTOSAR Architecture basics

 The sender does not know the identity or the number of receivers

-The figure depicts example AUTOSAR architecture implementation.
+The figure depicts AUTOSAR architecture with example implementation.